We all know diamonds have long been associated with engagement and marriage.

 Traditional players in the diamond business can no longer ignore all the buzz around lab-created diamonds.
-In fact, industry incumbent De Beers announced in May of last year that it would begin selling man-made diamonds with transparent pricing starting in September 2018.
+In fact, industry leader De Beers has a new service called Lightbox to sell man-made diamonds.

-With De Beer’s new service, Lightbox, you’ll be able to buy a 1-carat lab-created diamond in pink, blue or white for $800.
+With Lightbox, you can buy a 1-carat lab-created diamond in pink, blue or white for $800.
 Then you can have them set the stone in silver ($100) or 10-carat gold ($200), resulting in a beautiful man-made diamond ring for $1,000 or less.
 You can see a simple explanation of their very transparent pricing here.

 As for presentation, the diamond you order from Lightbox comes in a candy-colored cardboard box.
 Sure, it’s not exactly the famed Tiffany Blue Box, but your ring sure will be a lot cheaper.

 The power of the Internet makes shopping for a man-made diamond easier than ever.
-Below are some options.
+Below is an alphabetized list of options for the best lab-grown diamonds.

 - Ada Diamonds